-4.6 Once an applicant has received advice from the Council the applicant may wish to seek the views of the local community and/or the local Parish or District Councillors before they submit the application.
-By carrying out consultations at this early stage it will enable the applicant to avoid issues arising once the application has been submitted to the Council.
+4.6 Once an applicant has received advice from the Council the applicant may wish to seek the views of the local community and/or the local Parish or

+District Councillors before they submit the application.
+By carrying out consultations at this early stage it can enable the applicant to avoid issues arising after the application has been submitted to the Council.
 It could be an opportunity to benefit from the input of local people and/or to address objections, which could affect the determination of the application.

-- 4.7 Currently the Council does not ask for a statement of the pre-application consultations when a planning application is submitted, which could include who was consulted; the method, and timing of consultation and the feedback and how it was addressed in the proposal.
-Such information would be helpful for both the community and the Council to understand what consultation has been undertaken and how it has influenced the scheme. - 4.8 However where a Design and Access Statement4 is required, the Council encourages the inclusion of details of any community engagement that has been carried out prior to submission of a planning application and how this process has influenced the design of the proposed development.
+- 4.7 The Council does not ask for a statement of the pre-application consultations when a planning application is submitted.
+However it would be helpful for both the community and the Council to understand what consultation has been undertaken and how it has influenced the scheme.
+A statement could include who was consulted; the method, and timing of consultation and the feedback and how it was addressed in the proposal. - 4.8 Where a Design and Access Statement is required, the Council encourages the inclusion of details of any community engagement that has been carried out prior to submission of a planning application and how this process has influenced the design of the proposed development.